rexresearch

 Abstract: Gravity is electrostatic.
 This paper

-substantiates this claim by deriving, through basic electrostatic
+substantiates this claim by deriving, through basic

-relationships, a simple equation for gravity forces that includes
+electrostatic relationships, a simple equation for gravity

-parameters.
-Applied to interaction between two separated
+terms of electrostatic parameters.
+Applied to interaction

-sub-atomic particles in open space, the derivation of G results in
+between two separated sub-atomic particles in open space, the

-a value that falls within the range of the currently best known
+derivation of G results in a value that falls within the range

-and accepted empirical measurements.
-The general electrostatic
+of the currently best known and accepted empirical measurements.

-gravity equation next derived is applicable for all physical
+The general electrostatic gravity equation next derived is

-entities however small or large, thus presenting a comprehensive
+applicable for all physical entities however small or large,

-new way of perceiving and understanding gravity forces.
-A variety
+understanding gravity forces.
+A variety of other important

-different physical layouts may continue to find different
+layouts may continue to find different empirical values for G

-empirical values for G regardless of the precision of their
+regardless of the precision of their measurements.

-The Capacitance Theory of
+The Capacitance Theory of Gravity

-A Simplified Account of Prof. Morton Spears' Alternative
+Simplified Account of Prof. Morton Spears' Alternative

 Theory of Gravity

-James Heer
+James

 [ PDF ]